Fill in this quick form to receive your FREE personal holiday quote from us...

 Begin your day with a cruise across the windswept Cook Strait.

-Upon reaching the South Island, your guide will take you on a scenic drive through the Marlborough wine region, with the option to stop at a winery (or two!) along the way for samples of the award-winning wines.
+Upon reaching the South Island, your guide will take you on a scenic drive through the Marlborough wine region.
+Along the way, you have the option to stop at a winery (or two!) for samples of the award-winning wines.

 Spend the evening in Kaikoura, a stunning coastal town with a backdrop of majestic mountains.
 Be sure to sample the superb local seafood at dinner!